Mimoza Nestorova-Tomić

-Mimoza Nestorova-Tomić (born 1929) is a Macedonian architect, planner, and urban designer, who played a significant role in the masterplan and reconstruction of Skopje after the 1963 earthquake.
+Mimoza Nestorova-Tomić (21 June 1929, Struga, Kingdom of Yugoslavia, – 22 May 2024, Skopje, North Macedonia) was a Macedonian architect, planner, and urban designer, who played a significant role in the masterplan and reconstruction of Skopje after the 1963 earthquake.
 Initially she worked specifically in the team for social planning with Polservice, the Polish consultants, alongside Kenzo Tange, the winner of a United Nations international competition for the reconstruction of Skopje.
-In the period 1986-1989 Nestorova-Tomić was director of the director and design architect of the City Institute for Planning in Skopje.
-As a female architect working within socialist Yugoslavia, Nestorova-Tomić presents a different trajectory to her counterparts in the West.
+She got the job as an independent designer and manager of City Office of Urbanism in Skopje in 1965.
+In the period 1986–1989 Nestorova-Tomić was the director of City Office of Urbanism in Skopje.

+As a female architect working within socialist Yugoslavia, Nestorova-Tomić presented a different trajectory to her counterparts in the West.

 Early life and education

-Nestorova-Tomić was born in Struga, a small town in the west of the Republic of Macedonia, where her family provided a privileged support for her childhood and education.
-She attended the Ohrid High School (rather than her local school in her hometown Struga), and her family financed the first three years of her studies in Belgrade, the post second World War capital of the Federation of Yugoslavia, until she received a scholarship.
+Nestorova-Tomić was born on 21 June 1929 in Struga, a small town in then Kingdom of Yugoslavia, where her family provided a privileged support for her childhood and education.
+She attended the Ohrid High School (rather than her local school in her hometown Struga).
+Her family financed the first three years of her studies in Belgrade, the post second World War capital of the Federation of Yugoslavia, until she received a scholarship.
 She completed her architectural studies with the major project on ‘Urban resolution for the touristic district Trsija in Ohrid,’ under the supervision of Professor Branko Maksimovic in Belgrade.
 This sense of a world open for her education and learning became a pattern in Nestorova-Tomić career and she travelled widely.

+After graduating from the Faculty of Architecture at the Technical College in Belgrade, she returned to her family in Macedonia.